Cold Calling – Know Your Rights

 - Over the telephone by calling toll-free 1-888-382-1222 from the number you wish to register.

 For more information on the Do Not Call Registry, see the FTC’s website.

 Be aware that putting your home phone or cell phone numbers on the National Do Not Call Registry will not stop all telemarketing calls.
 You still may receive calls from:

 - Political organizations, charities, and telephone surveyors.

-have provided express written permission to make telephone contact.
+- Companies you have provided express written permission to make telephone contact.

 - If the caller is a family member, friend, or acquaintance, they also may still call you.

 When telemarketers, including people from the securities industry, call to sell you something, they must follow these important rules:

 Cold Callers Must Check the “National Do Not Call Registry” — With very few exceptions, federal law requires all telemarketers, including securities firms, to search the National Do Not Call Registry every 31 days to avoid calling any numbers that are on the Registry.